Eun-jung/arrhythmia_recurrence_classification/README.md

 -------------

 ### Package Dependencies
-codes in this git require the following packages:
+codes in this git was developed with python 3.x require the following packages:

 * pandas
 * scikit-learn